 Originally from Cordoba Argentina, Pedro Giraudo moved to New York City in 1996.
 Since then he has become an in-demand bass player and arranger working on a variety of musical projects.
 He has performed professionally with Pablo Ziegler, Kenny Garret, Marco Granados, William Cepeda, Chris Washburn, and Eternal Tango, and has recorded with Fernando Oteros X-Tango, Marta Topferova, Lucia Pulido, Mo'Guajiro and Jess Jurkovic.
 Pedro has participated in various jazz and music festivals throughout the United States, Europe, South America, the Caribbean and Asia and performed in venues such as the Blue Note (Japan), Birdland (Vienna), the Kennedy Center (Washington DC), Blue Note , Iridium, Jazz Standard, Lincoln Center and Carnegie Hall (NYC).

 Described by London critics as “sensational,” “sweet voiced and ebullient”, Elisa Cordova, a native of Chile, is making her mark both in the U.S. and internationally.
 Ms. Cordova received her operatic training from the Eastman School of Music, Binghamton University and Tri-Cities Opera.
 She won the Tri-Cities Opera Guild Scholarship, and was a competition winner of the Lotte Lenya Vocal Competition.
 In 2013, she was a semi-finalist in the NTD Television International Vocal Competition and a recipient of the Clark Fellowship.
 Her operatic leading roles include Norina in Don Pasquale, Musetta in La Boheme, Antonia in Les Contes d’Hoffmann, Despina in Cosi fan tutte, Monica in The Medium, Mabel in The Pirates of Penzance, Gretel in Hansel and Gretel, Adele in Die Fledermaus.
 She has sung two Zarzuelas: El Barberillo de Lavapies and La Verbena de la Paloma with Tri-Cities Opera, The Aspen Music Festival, Tulsa Opera, Opera Carolina, the In Series (Washington, DC), the Bronx Opera and the Metropolitan Opera Guild.
 Her musical theatre roles include Winnie in Annie get your gun, Antonia in Man of la Mancha, and Connie in A Chorus Line and Esther in Meet me in St. Louis.
 In 2006, she performed in the Off-Broadway play-opera The Music Teacher written by Allen and Wallace Shawn, solidifying her niche as a cross-over artist.
 (CD available through Bridge Records).
 Ms. Cordova went on to make her London West End debut to critical acclaim, performing the role of Maria in the European tour of West Side Story, including venues in Germany and Athens, Greece.
 In the recital arena, Ms. Cordova specializes in Spanish language repertoire.
 She has made appearances alongside composer Stephen Reich, the Frutillar Festival in Chile, as a guest artist with the OSCA Philharmonic in Paraguay, as well as concert appearances throughout Greece, the U. K., Canada, Mexico, Germany, and Italy.
 In 2013, Ms. Cordova debuted with the Pan American Symphony Orchestra in DC's first Latin American Song Festival with a successful concert of boleros.
-She is delighted to perform under the baton of Maestro Buslje once again.
+She performed again with the Pan American Symphony Orchestra in 2017 in Antologia de la Zarzuela. .

 Chilean tenor Mauricio Miranda is in his second year of Washington National Opera's Domingo-Cafritz Young Artist Program.
 In 2012 Mr. Miranda appeared with the Virginia Chamber Orchestra as Eros in the American premiere of a newly-completed version of Debussy's Diane au bois.
 Other local credits include tenor soloist in Mozart's Requiem at Washington National Cathedral and performances at the Kennedy Center Terrace Theater and Georgetown University.
 With Opera Lima, Peru, Mr. Miranda has appeared as Rinuccio in Gianni Schicchi, Arlecchino in I Pagliacci, and most recently as Pong in Turandot and with the Teatro Municipal de Santiago he created the role of Recruit 3 in the world premiere of Viento Blanco, by the Chilean composer Sebastián Errázuriz.
 He has also appeared with theaters in Spain, including Palacio Euskalduna in Bilbao, Gran Teatro in Córdoba, and Centro Cultural Moncloa in Madrid, where he has sung Il Messagero in Aida and Priest/Armed Man in Die Zauberflöte.
 Mr. Miranda was the featured vocalist for the Pan American Symphony Orchestra’s Canciones de mi gente concert on October 25, 2013 at the Gala Hispanic Theatre in Washington, DC.